Want to take photographs of cute, cool, and beautiful birds?

 How should you go about taking the pictures?
 Here's where you can find pointers on choosing the right camera and tips for beginner photographers.

-After a cold, tough winter, a plum flower provides sweet-smelling syrup to white-eyes.
-It is quite difficult to photograph white-eyes, because they move around quickly.
+After a cold , tough winter, a plum blossom provides sweet-smelling syrup to Japanese white eyes.
+It is quite difficult to photograph Japanese white-eyes, because they move around quickly.
 If you watch carefully, you may see it rest for a moment.
-Your best chance to capture the moment when the white-eye's head pulls up from a plum flower with using continuous shooting mode.
+Your best chance to capture the moment when the Japanese white-eye's white-eyes's head pulls up from a plum blossom with using continuous shooting mode.

 You'll also need an SD card to store images.
 Using a tripod and/or a monopod to support the camera when shooting can reduce camera shake.
 Depending on the season and location, other items may also be helpful.
 In the summer, sunscreen, bug repellant and a hat are necessary.
 In the winter, be sure to wear warm clothing.
 On rainy days, a raincoat and collapsible rain boots are useful.
 Bring along what you'll need based on the season and location.
 You may even be able to find fashionable and clolorful varsions of these items.